Lance Archer: Professional wrestling career

-Early Career (2000–2009)
+Early career (2000–2009)

 In 2000, Hoyt began training as a wrestler under Solo Faitala, and debuted in July 2000, facing Tarzan Taylor in his first match.
-He spent the next four years working on the Texas independent circuit, using the ring names Lance Steel and Breakdown, the latter being a character created in the spur-of-the-moment by Hoyt in Corpus Christi when he had forgotten his usual ring attire and was forced to wrestle in his street clothing.
-Hoyt's most notable tenure within the Texas independent circuit was in Professional Championship Wrestling (PCW), where he debuted in 2000 as Shadow, a dark heel character.
+He spent the next four years working on the Texas independent circuit, using the ring names "Lance Steel" and "Breakdown", the latter being a character created in the spur-of-the-moment by Hoyt in Corpus Christi, Texas when he had forgotten his usual ring attire and was forced to wrestle in his street clothing.

+Hoyt's most notable tenure on the Texas independent circuit was in Professional Championship Wrestling (PCW), where he debuted in 2000 as "Shadow", a dark heel character.
 Throughout his time in PCW, he faced notable opponents including Paul London, Jeromy Sage, and Ahmed Johnson and early in his tenure, he created a stable called "The Dark Circle".
 Hoyt later left PCW upon signing with Total Nonstop Action Wrestling (TNA) before later making his returned to the promotion in 2006 under his real name, while using his former Shadow ring name simply as a nickname.
 Soon after his return to PCW, Hoyt proceeded to win the Tag Team Championship with Wally Darkmon in 2006.
 Beginning in 2008, Hoyt reverted to his Shadow ring name and gimmick, while also adopting a mask.
 This was short-lived, however, as Hoyt unmasked and suddenly began using his Rock 'n Rave Infection gimmick from TNA a few months later.
 Following his release from TNA, PCW announced they had released Hoyt from his contract, which turned out to be a storyline, leading to Hoyt revealing he had a PCW "legends contract".
 Hoyt briefly went on become the commissioner of PCW before it was announced that he had signed a contract with World Wrestling Entertainment.

-Total Nonstop Action Wrestling (2004-2009)
+Total Nonstop Action Wrestling (2004–2009)

 Debut and singles competition (2004–2007)

 Hoyt was hired by Total Nonstop Action Wrestling (TNA) in March 2004 and immediately teamed up with X Division mainstay Kid Kash as Dallas, Kash's bodyguard, tag team partner and on-screen relative.
 He and Kash took part in a tournament for the vacant NWA World Tag Team Championship and won the vacant titles by defeating Low Ki and Christopher Daniels in the finals on April 7.
 They lost the titles to D'Lo Brown and Apolo the subsequent week, then regained them from Brown and Apolo the week following that.
 Their second and final reign ended on June 4 of that year when they were defeated by America's Most Wanted.